salmannkhw/Practical/README.md

 2. AdvancePatternTest.java: This code prints some advanced patterns for beginners using for loop.
 This file contains- a.
 Bow tie (Butterfly) b.
 Rhombus c.
 Pyramid d.
 Palindrome.
 3. FibonacciSeries.java: I have seen some tutorials regarding this series and found they usually print the first two digits manually and start the loop with 3rd digit.
 I find this unnecessary and here is an improved version of it.
 4. Gcd.java: Find the Greatest Common Divisor among two numbers.
+5. SearchInput.java: Code to input values in an array of given length and look for an index of a given value.